Skip to content

 The following section showcases a few usage scenarios of the Agent Directory.

-Although the following example is shown for CLI-based usage scenario, there is an effort on exposing the same functionality via SDKs.
+Although the following example is shown for a CLI-based usage scenario, there is an effort to expose the same functionality through language-specific SDKs.

 Build